uberllama/api_presenter/README.md

 ### 3. Render the result

 After calling the `present` method in a controller action, you access your processed collection through the `@presenter` instance variable.
 How you ultimately render the data produced by ApiPresenter is up to you.

 `@presenter` has the following properties:

 * `collection [Array<ActiveRecord::Base>]` The primary collection that was passed into the presenter.
 Empty if count requested.
 * `total_count [Integer]` When using Kaminari or another pagination method that defines a `total_count` property, returns unpaginated count.
 If the primary collection is not an `ActiveRecord::Relation`, simply returns the number of records.
-* `included_collection_names [Array<Symbol>]` Convenience method that returns an array of included collecton model names.
+* `included_collection_names [Array<Symbol>]` Convenience method that returns an array of included collection model names.
 * `included_collections [Hash]` A hash of included collections, consisting of the model name and corresponding records.
 * `policies [Array<Hash>]` An array of resolved policies for the primary collection.